microsoft/SEAL/README.md

 # Documentation

-The code-base contains extensive and thoroughly commented examples that should serve as a self-contained introduction to using SEAL (see native/examples/examples.cpp).
+The code-base contains extensive and thoroughly commented examples that should serve as a self-contained introduction to using SEAL (see `native/examples/examples.cpp` or `dotnet/examples/Examples.cs`).
 In addition, the header files contain detailed comments for the public API.